Gerald Pizzuto: 2023 death warrant and indefinite stay of execution (2023–present)

-On February 24, 2023, a third death warrant was approved for Pizzuto, whose execution was re-scheduled to happen on March 23, 2023.
+On February 24, 2023, a third death warrant was approved for Pizzuto, whose execution was rescheduled to happen on March 23, 2023.

 On March 10, 2023, U.S. Idaho District Judge B. Lynn Winmill granted Pizzuto a third stay of execution, on account that the state again failed to procure drugs in time for Pizzuto's upcoming lethal injection execution.
 That same month, in view of the state's inability to carry out lethal injection executions due to the shortage of drugs, the Idaho lawmakers agreed to pass a new law to legalise executions by firing squad as an alternative execution method should the option of lethal injection be unavailable.

 On August 2, 2023, U.S. District Judge B. Lynn Winmill granted Pizzuto an indefinite stay of execution, allowing Pizzuto to file a lawsuit against the Idaho Attorney-General, in which Pizzuto alleged that the multiple attempts to schedule his execution within a short period of time and in the absence of lethal injection drugs had subjected Pizzuto to psychological torture, and it constituted a "cruel and unusual punishment" under the Eighth Amendment.

 In November 2023, the state of Idaho managed to procure new drugs and foresaw the potential to resume lethal injection executions.
 While Pizzuto's appeal was still ongoing, another death row inmate, serial killer Thomas Eugene Creech (who was imprisoned since 1974), was originally set to be the first person executed in Idaho since 2012, but his execution on February 28, 2024, failed due to the medical team being unable to find a vein and failing to administer the drugs, resulting in the cancellation of Creech's execution.
 Creech remains on death row as of 2025.

 As of 2025, Pizzuto remains on death row at the Idaho Maximum Security Institution.